H-zz-H69/Discord-RAT/README.md

 - **Antivirus Killer**
   Disables Windows Defender forever if using WindowsDefender

+# **On 15 Stars - New Update Features (Big Trolling):**

+- **Fake Update**
+  Displays an unclosable Windows update screen to confuse the victim. 🖥️🔄

+- **Bluescreen**
+  Crashes the victim's PC with a fake BSOD for maximum panic. 💥🖥️

+- **CPU Fucker**
+  Maxes out the CPU usage to 100%, slowing down the system significantly. ⚡💻

+- **Creepy sounds**
+  Plays creepy, unsettling sounds to freak them out. 👻🎧

+- **jumpscare**
+  Initiates a loud, scary jumpscare that cannot be closed, blasting full system sound. 😱🔊

+- **Reverse Mouse**
+  Reverses the mouse movement, making it impossible to control normally. 🖱️🔄

+- **Sound control**
+  Adjusts the system sound to your chosen volume percentage, either blasting or muting. 🎶🔊

+- **Shaking**
+  Makes the cursor shake uncontrollably, adding to the chaos. 🖱️💥

+- **Major Bug Fixes**
+  Fixed critical bugs that caused crashes in the RAT. (if existing) 🐛🔨

 **This is probably the hottest designed Discord RAT!
 Be patient to not burn yourself using it. 🔥**

 ## [Setup](https://www.youtube.com/watch?v=3AtgXzT03hU):